15 Ways to Make Money With Your Home You can earn passive income simply by using your home well. Here are a few ways to take advantage of your space.

 Since a majority of people in the U.S. own a home, 65.5% to be exact as of April 2022, this can be a huge financial burden.
 And, this is particularly true if you're struggling to make ends meet or are short on cash because you had to cover an emergency.

 The good news?
 You can actually make money with your home.
 In most cases, this can be a passive income, meaning that you don't have to put in too much time, energy, or money.
 And, you can then use this extra income to pay down your debt or cover expenses like property taxes, utilities, or homeowner's insurance.

 So, without further ado, here are 15 ways that you can make money with your home.
 Seriously.

 1. Get a roommate.

-Roommates have long been a good way to save on rent — especially when in college or just starting out with your career.
-However, they're also a great income source when you're a homeowner.
+Roommates help save money on rent, and they're a great income source when you're a homeowner.
 With roommates, you can make extra cash to pay down your mortgage faster or split the cost of utility bills.
 If they're cool, they can even help with household chores or be a companion if you're single.

 While you can post a listing online through sites like Craigslist, I've also found word-of-mouth to be best.
 Having someone vouch for a potential roommate ensures that your personalities click and that they won't stiff you on rent.